-As a Strategic Risk Advisor, some of the most commonly asked questions and discussions I have with clients revolve around the experience modification factor often referred to as experience mod.
-Many business owners know what their company’s experience mod is, but aren’t quite sure what is involved and/or how it is calculated.
+Many business owners know what their company’s experience mod factor is, but aren’t quite sure what it means or how it is calculated.

 “Actual losses” divided by “Expected losses” equals “Experience Modification Factor.”